krahets/hello-algo/en/docs/chapter_sorting/quick_sort.md

 ## Algorithm process

-The overall process of quick sort is shown in the following figure.
+The overall process of quick sort is shown in the figure below.

 1. First, perform a "pivot partitioning" on the original array to obtain the unsorted left and right sub-arrays.
 2. Then, recursively perform "pivot partitioning" on both the left and right sub-arrays.